 Adolescents should learn to fix their issues themselves.
 Stop involving parents in every minor issue.
 If you complain about a student to their parents, he/she might lose their freedom at home and get depressed.

-Without waiting any further, take action following these listed strategies to determine what works best for your classroom and reflect on those methods.
+Without waiting any further, take action by following these listed strategies to determine what works best for your classroom and reflect on those methods.